sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 $$ \Jfc = \Jhc \cdot \Jgc .$$

 Figure 1 illustrates this for $n=5$, $m=4$ and $p=3$.
-We will keep using these dimensions in following illustrations.
+We will keep using these dimensions in following illustrations, even though the real benefits of ASD only appear as the dimension grows.

 {% include figure.html path="assets/img/2025-04-28-sparse-autodiff/chainrule_num.svg" class="img-fluid" %}
 <div class="caption">